Step 4: Choose a Theme

 Have survivors participate in a butterfly or dove release, kite flying, hot air balloon rides, or just about anything that “soars.”

-Center your event around a birthday party theme.
+Center your event on a birthday party theme.
 Celebrate with party hats, balloons, cupcakes, and traditional birthday party games like pin the tail on the donkey.
 Have survivors pin their years of survivorship with paper candles on a giant “birthday cake” display.
+Don’t forget the party favors!
+(Check out our Merchandise Catalog for ideas.)

 Health Fair

 An NCSD event offers the perfect opportunity to educate your community on cancer prevention, treatment, and research, as well as the issues that confront cancer survivors.
 Consider providing information booths on early detection, treatment options, and support group and pain management resources.
 Offer free health screenings, makeovers, and massage therapy, art therapy, or pet therapy demonstrations.
 Distribute Welcome Brochures and Cancer Survivors Resource Guides, which can be ordered free of charge when you register your event online.
 Organize roundtable question-and-answer discussions facilitated by medical professionals or have an “ask the doctor” booth.
-Workshops addressing survivorship issues led by members of an oncology staff might address recurrence, chemotherapy side effects, nutrition, caregiving, communicating with your doctor, alternative therapies, or getting insurance coverage.
+Offer a quick and healthy cooking demonstration.
+Other workshops addressing survivorship issues led by members of an oncology staff could address recurrence, chemotherapy side effects, nutrition, caregiving, communicating with your doctor, alternative therapies, or getting insurance coverage.
 Invite local cancer-related organizations to set up booths where participants can learn about their services.

 Cancer Survivors Fashion Show